snachman/Group1/README.md

 # Group1

-This project is for the final submission of Group 1's CMSC 495 at the University of Maryland Global campus.
+This project is for the final submission of Group 1's CMSC 495 at the University of Maryland Global Campus.

 Professor Dr. Hung Dao